boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

  ## Configuration

- * Please configure the JWT Authentication in your UMS page (ex: http://localhost:50000/ums/administration).
-Open the UMS Site Settings page in Bold BI Server.
- Select `Authentication` and click `JWT` tab.
+ * Please configure the JWT Authentication on your UMS page (ex: http://localhost:50000/ums/administration).
+To do this, navigate to the UMS Site Settings page on the Bold BI Server.
+From there, choose `Authentication` and click on the `JWT` tab.
 Enable the `Enable JWT`.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/multi-tenancy/site-administration/authentication/json-web-token/#steps-to-configure-jwt-in-bold-bi) to enable it.
+If it's not, please refer to the following image or detailed [instructions](https://help.boldbi.com/multi-tenancy/site-administration/authentication/json-web-token/#steps-to-configure-jwt-in-bold-bi) on how to enable it.

     ![JWT Authentication](https://github.com/boldbi/samples/assets/129487075/4e90e36d-2eeb-408b-b215-ca48160f5719)

- * Enter any name in `Name` and upload any picture for logo in `Provider Logo`.
-As the application based url is localhost, we are setting the `Remote Login URL` and `Remote Logout URL` as below.
+ * Provide the following details in the `JWT`.
+As the application based url is localhost, we are setting the `Remote Login URL` and `Remote Logout URL` as below and `Save` the changes.

     ![JWT Authentication](https://github.com/boldbi/samples/assets/129487075/129a52df-d7e9-4b82-8ca5-7300e22ea4e3)